 Current Challenge: Blue Dot O' Fun

-8.0 mi 2399 ft gain 0 completions so far 104 days left
+8.0 mi 2399 ft gain 5 completions so far 44 days left

 View route & record your completion

 The Challenge Hike was created to honor a simple truth: Mountain Rescue folks not only need to reach a subject in tough terrain, we need to be able to do meaningful and demanding work once we get there.
 It started in 2024 as an informal, sporadic thing, and informal is how it has stayed.
 The Sheriff's Office can't make anyone do this, which is exactly the point.
-It's voluntary, the cadence is roughly quarterly, and the routes are picked to drag us into corners of our response area we don't see often.
-The other goal is harder to put on a checklist: walking these routes as hikers while quietly running the operational math in the back of your head.
-How would we get a subject out of here?
-Where's the helicopter LZ?
-Where does the litter team stage?
-The Challenge Hike rewards the kind of person who can't turn that part of their brain off, even on a day off.

 So, you do the hike, you get the duck, and somewhere along the way you spent a few hours getting better at the job.
-Win.
+Win!